-Located on the first floor of Melbourne’s iconic Curtin House, Cookie is pumping beer, beats and Thai food right in the middle of the city’s beating heart.
-With the motto of ‘beer hall, eating house and disco’, it’s an all-day, all-night venue where time flies because you’re having too much fun.
+Describing itself as a ‘beer hall, eating house and disco’, Cookie is an all-day, all-night venue where time flies because you’re having too much fun.

+Located on the first floor of Melbourne’s iconic Curtin House, Cookie is pumping beer, beats and Thai food right in the middle of the city.
 Ever since its early days in 1923, Curtin House has been home to Melbourne’s best – hosting bars, lounges, game rooms, art studios and intellectual hubs.
 In 2003, after eight decades of history, the six-storey art nouveau building was resurrected to become Melbourne’s most coveted spot.
-With this rebirth, Cookie opened its doors and behind them, owner, Camillo Ippoliti and Executive Chef, Karen Batson.
+With this rebirth, Cookie opened its doors – with its owner, Camillo Ippoliti, and Executive Chef, Karen Batson, behind its subsequent success.

-From there, the beef ribs, served with lemongrass, lychee and star anise are mind-blowingly delicious, while the chicken and onion-stuffed roti or the pork belly dry red curry is a must in any spread.
-Pair these with a salad or two – the classic green papaya perhaps – for a meal that you’ll be thinking about for days to come.
+From there, the Beef Ribs served with lemongrass, lychee and star anise, are mind-blowingly delicious, while the Chicken and Onion-Stuffed Roti or the Pork Belly Dry Red Curry is a must in any spread.
+Pair these with a salad or two – the Classic Green Papaya, perhaps – for a meal that you’ll be thinking about for days to come.

-If you’re after drinks and simply want to nibble on something tasty, the tapioca dumplings filled with pork, peanuts and pickled turnip, are an inviting variation of this laneway classic.
+If you’re after drinks and simply want to nibble on something tasty, the Tapioca Dumplings filled with pork, peanuts and pickled turnip are an inviting variation of this laneway classic.

-There’s also a whole bar menu available – in it, you’ll find dishes that can be easily paired with something from the 24-tap beer menu or the 88-page wine list.
-Your visit wouldn’t be complete without sipping on one of Cookie’s world-class seasonal cocktails – order the Jade Monkey for a refreshing combination of Absolut Elyx, Pavan Aperitif, kiwi syrup, lemon and apple juice, fresh ginger with orange and juniper bitters.
+There’s also a whole bar menu available – in it, you’ll find dishes that can be easily paired with something from the 29-tap beer menu or the 88-page wine list.
+Your visit wouldn’t be complete without sipping on one of Cookie’s world-class seasonal cocktails – order the Jade Monkey for a refreshing combination of Absolut Elyx, Pavan aperitif, kiwi syrup, lemon and apple juice, fresh ginger with orange and juniper bitters.

 This astonishingly trendy bar feels like home.
 Designed by architect, Phillip Schemnitz, every single detail at Cookie has been thought through.
-Solid brass lighting fittings and display cases were custom made, fitting in perfectly with the building’s art nouveau history and colour palette.
+Solid brass lighting fittings and display cases were custom-made, fitting in perfectly with the building’s art nouveau history and colour palette.